-The Certificate of Excellence in Financial Reporting is presented to for its Comprehensive Annual Financial Report for the Fiscal Year Ended June 30, 2020.
+The Certificate of Excellence in Financial Reporting is presented to for its Annual Comprehensive Financial Report for the Fiscal Year Ended June 30, 2021.

-Western Maricopa Education Center District No. 402
+Western Maricopa Education Center District 402

-The district report meets the criteria established for ASBO International's Certificate of Excellence.
+The district report meets the criteria established for ASBO International's Certificate of Excellence in Financial Reporting.